Vanishing cycles and analysis of singularities of Feynman diagrams: Examples with Feynman Vertex Loop Diagrams

-In an asymptotic analysis of the arbitrary mass two-loop ladder crossed vertex as shown in Fig.~\ref{fig:2lvertex}, the geometry of Landau varieties simplifies, such that it is possible to carry out the analysis of the five pinch explicitly.
+In an asymptotic analysis of the arbitrary-mass two-loop ladder crossed vertex as shown in Figure~\ref{fig:2lvertex}, the geometry of the Landau varieties simplifies, such that it is possible to carry out the analysis of the five-pinch point explicitly.
 In this case, we consider the five-pinch point by the following propagators:

-We have the pinch condition of \be q_{i} = \alpha_{i}\,p_{1} + \beta_{i}\,p_{2} . \ee For example, (\ref{eq:eqn_5pinch_b}) and the first two formulas of (\ref{eq:eqn_5pinch_a})
+We have the pinch condition of \be q_{i} = \alpha_{i}\,p_{1} + \beta_{i}\,p_{2} . \ee For example, (\ref{eq:eqn_5pinch_b}) and the first two formulas of (\ref{eq:eqn_5pinch_a}),